Shayan5422/Gemini-Translator/README.md

 - **Powered by Gemini AI:** Leverages Google's Gemini AI for accurate and natural translations.
 - **User-Friendly Interface:** A simple and intuitive design for quick translations.
 - **Quick & Efficient:** Get instant translations directly within your browser.
+- **Text-to-Speech:** Listen to translated text with native pronunciation in the target language.
+- **Translation History:** Save and access your recent translations for quick reference and reuse.

 ## Installation